meleu/tdd-ruby/symbols-attributes-and-errors.md

 > The usual attribute accessors are:
 >
 > - `attr_reader`: the one we saw above
-> - `attr_writter`: creates an instance variable with the given identifier and allows you to assign values to it
+> - `attr_writer`: creates an instance variable with the given identifier and allows you to assign values to it
-> - `attr_accessor`: equivalent to using both reader and writter.
+> - `attr_accessor`: equivalent to using both reader and writer.

 That's it!
 Let's move to the next item in our list...